fidelity/seq2pat/joss/paper.md

 to find sequential patterns that occur frequently in large sequence databases.
 The library supports constraint-based reasoning to specify desired properties over patterns.

-Novel techniques that leverages the multi-valued  decision diagram (MDD) [@DBLP:series/aifta/BergmanCHH16] representation of the database are introduced in [@DBLP:conf/aaai/HosseininasabHC19].
+Novel techniques that leverage the multi-valued decision diagram (MDD) [@DBLP:series/aifta/BergmanCHH16] representation of the database are introduced in [@DBLP:conf/aaai/HosseininasabHC19].
 In particular, this representation can accommodate multiple item attributes and various constraint types.